lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## clear-enough definitions and feedback: ways to find out if a plan is practical or if it is overly chaotic and burdened by communication-failures.

+## System failure and system collapse
+- non-erronious-external-locus-of-control perspectives
+- failures that obstruct or impede coordinated decisions
+- learning and failure repair

 ## long term data storage
 - sustainability and succession: long term data management